 - If your are admitted to the class, you will be billed for those additional credit hours.

 Enrolling in courses is not enough to secure your financial aid.
 You must also attend the courses in which you enroll.
-The Office of Financial Aid is required to verify that students who receive a non-passing grade (any grade other than A, B, C, D, I, P, S or Y) actually attended or participated in the class.
-For example, if you receive an E or an NR in a course, or no grade is reported, we will follow up to determine whether or not you attended or participated.
+The Office of Financial Aid is required to verify that students who receive a non-passing grade (any grade other than A, B, C, D, or P) in any class actually began attending the class.
+If you receive a non-passing grade in a course or no grade is reported, we will follow up to determine whether or not you attended.

 Failure to attend can be expensive: your aid could be reduced retroactively and you could be required to repay aid you have received.
 If you have any questions about your enrollment and eligibility for financial aid, please contact the Office of Financial Aid for assistance.